pawsey18/ReactNative/movie-tracker/README.md

 ## Key Benefit:

-🎯 The benefit of this application is that the users will be able to keep track in a more effienct way.
+🎯 The benefit of this application is that the users will be able to keep track of their movies in a more effienct way.